noemivannucchi/radioactive_decay/README.md

 3. t: Time points at which the solution should be reported;
 4. args: it is a tuple sequence of values that allows additional information to be passed into the model function.

-In this file you can insert the initial condition $N_0$ to solve ODE and choose the type of nuclei among "Uranium238", "Plutonium239" or "Radium226".
-Then you have to insert the name of a text file with time values, which will be converted into an array.
+In this file, the initial condition $N_0$ to solve ODE, the type of nuclei and the name of the text file with time values, which will be converted into an array, are taken from the configuration file.
-Finally the ODE are solved by the function 'odeint'.
+Finally the ODE are solved by the function 'odeint' and the results are saved in the file 'results.txt'.
 ### config.ini
 This configuration file allows you to set:
 * the type of nuclei among "Uranium238", "Plutonium239" or "Radium226"